rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-server-prerequisites-for-stand-alone-and-configuration-manager-integration-topologies.md

 # MBAM 2.5 Server Prerequisites for Stand-alone and Configuration Manager Integration Topologies

-Before starting the Microsoft BitLocker Administration and Monitoring (MBAM) installation, you must complete the prerequisites listed in this topic.
+Before starting the Microsoft BitLocker Administration and Monitoring (MBAM) installation, you must complete the prerequisites listed in this article.
 These prerequisites apply to the MBAM Stand-alone topology and System Center Configuration Manager Integration topology.

-If you are deploying MBAM with System Center Configuration Manager, you must complete additional prerequisites, which are listed in [MBAM 2.5 Server Prerequisites that Apply Only to the Configuration Manager Integration Topology](mbam-25-server-prerequisites-that-apply-only-to-the-configuration-manager-integration-topology.md).
+If you're deploying MBAM with System Center Configuration Manager, you must complete additional prerequisites, which are listed in [MBAM 2.5 Server Prerequisites that Apply Only to the Configuration Manager Integration Topology](mbam-25-server-prerequisites-that-apply-only-to-the-configuration-manager-integration-topology.md).

 For a list of the supported hardware and operating systems for MBAM, see [MBAM 2.5 Supported Configurations](mbam-25-supported-configurations.md).

 **Important**
 If BitLocker was used without MBAM, you must decrypt the drive and then clear TPM using tpm.msc.
-MBAM cannot take ownership of TPM if the client PC is already encrypted and the TPM owner password created.
+MBAM can't take ownership of TPM if the client PC is already encrypted and the TPM owner password created.